Jeffrey Epstein paramour Ghislaine Maxwell on trial for sex crimes | DW | 29.11.2021

 Maxwell is the rich, Oxford-educated daughter of the late British media magnate Robert Maxwell.
 She holds US, British and French citizenship.

-As a former employee and girlfriend of Jeffrey Epstein, Maxwell stands accused of recruiting and grooming underage girls for him to sexually abuse.
-She has been jailed in Brooklyn since her arrest in July, 2020.
+As a former employee and girlfriend of Jeffrey Epstein, Ghislaine Maxwell stands accused of recruiting and grooming underage girls for him to sexually abuse.
+She has been jailed in Brooklyn since her arrest in July 2020.

 At the time of her arrest, Maxwell was holed up in a discrete million-dollar New Hampshire mansion.